 - Complaints and comments – developing and reviewing comments and complaints procedures, making comments and complaints

-- Conferences – planning, speaking at and taking part in conferences for staff, service users, carers and other stakeholders
+- Conferences and events – planning, speaking at and taking part in conferences and events for staff, people with lived experience and other stakeholders

 - Fundraising – deciding the direction of and being involved in the implementation of fundraising

 - Governance – through acting as trustees, or on regional or national steering groups and reference groups

 - Impact – capturing the impart of a particular activity or deciding how to capture the impact of involvement across a range of activities

 - Involvement – determining how to take forward involvement in an organisation, running consultations and involvement events

 - Media – speaking to the media, public speaking, writing testimonials.